 In 2005, King paid us a \$150.0 million upfront fee in connection with the closing of our strategic alliance with them.
-Program fee revenues recognized from this upfront fee were \$3.6 million for each of the three months ended September 30, 2009 and 2008 and \$10.8 million for each of the nine months ended September 30, 2009 and 2008.
-We expect to recognize the remainder of the program fee ratably over our estimate of the development period under the strategic alliance with King.
-We currently estimate the development period for all four expected drug candidates to extend through September 2014.
+Program fee revenues recognized from this upfront fee decreased to \$2.5 for the first quarter of 2010 from \$3.6 million for the first quarter of 2009.
+This decrease resulted from the extension of our estimate of the development period over which we recognize the program fee revenue.
+We extended our estimate based upon the timing of King's recent extension of the timing for resubmission of the New Drug Application for REMOXY to the fourth quarter of 2010 as well as updated communications with King regarding product development plans for the other three product candidates under our strategic alliance with King.
+We expect to recognize the rest of the upfront fee ratably over our estimate of the remainder of the development period under the strategic alliance with King.
+We currently estimate the development period for all four expected drug candidates to extend through September 2016.